Getsov/Motorsport-Events-Server/README.md

     Body: JSON-formatted data
     Changes: Admin which is approved and not deleted, only can approve/disapprove the organizer which also need to be not deleted.
     To fulfill the request, the admin must send {"isApproved": false/true}.

+-   **Method:** `PUT`
+-   **Endpont:** `/user/editDeleted/:id`
+    Headers: `Content-Type: application/json`
+    Body: JSON-formatted data
+    Changes: Admin which is approved and not deleted, only can change "deleted" property of the current user.
+    To fulfill the request, the admin must send {"isDeleted": false/true}.

 Like-Event: Every user can like an Event.
 To do it, 'authorized' user must send a `POST` request with event `id`.
 When user liked some event, the event itself keep information about liked users and also every user keep information about events which he liked.
 Example: `/events/like/:id`